kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 it from the list of system libraries in the sheet that is presented.

-### Integrating with SIFO Internet app to tag TNS Sifo Panelists
+### Integrating with Sifo Internet app to tag Sifo Panelists

 Panelist app integration is available to both WebView based apps and native apps.
 The purpose of this integration is to identify the user as a certain panelist.
 This is achieved by receiving a panelist Id string from the Panelist app, and setting that Id as a cookie in your app’s shared HTTPCookieStorage.
 This communication is handled by setting some predefined URL schemes in your app.